BIO-RSG/PhytoFit/troubleshooting_and_help.md

 To wrap the text in an actionButton:
 `actionButton(inputId, label, width, style = "white-space: normal;")`

-ERROR MESSAGE:  *Error in .getReactiveEnvironment()$currentContext() : Operation not allowed without an active reactive context.
-(You tried to do something that can only be done from inside a reactive expression or observer.)*
-This means you tried to do something with a reactiveValue (for example, the "input" or "state" variables in this app) outside of a reactive expression like reactive, observe, eventReactive, or observeEvent - actions on reactiveValues must be within one of those (or a "render" function).

 Hide download buttons if data has not been loaded yet:
 https://stackoverflow.com/questions/53616176/shiny-use-validate-inside-downloadhandler